Obtaining a business loan can seem tricky, but the more you understand how it works, the smoother the process will be.

 It’s important to know what your score is and verify that all the information on your credit report is accurate before you consider applying for a business loan.

-Each lender’s requirements may vary for business loans, so you want to make sure you take the time to understand the qualifications.
+Loan requirements vary by lenders, so you want to make sure you take the time to understand the qualifications.

-Other options allow you to borrow with a short-term loan based on how many outstanding invoices you have.
+Other lenders allow you to get short-term loans based on how many outstanding invoices you have.

 Bryan Doxford is Chief Lending Officer at Excelsior Growth Fund (EGF), a New York state non-profit lender offering online business loans.
 He says that a business owner should have a strong business plan and a proven ability to repay business debts.